I used to be one of those moms. I used to think I knew why kids did what they did. Especially preschool-aged children who have a fit.

 But now I know better.
 Kids are people too.
 They feel.
 They are acting up because they still need to learn how to control the immense emotions that they feel.
 Most of the time, children are not acting up to get attention.

-When my child screams, when my child cries, when my child refuses to do something I’m begging her to do, there is a reason.
-Just like an adult has his or her own preferences, my preschooler too knows what she wants.
-The difference is that my preschool does not know how to control the intense emotions that come over her.
-She need our nurturing love and help, not our judgement.
+When my child screamed, when my child cried, when my child refused to do something I’m begging her to do, there was a reason.
+Just like an adult has his or her own preferences, my preschooler too knew what she wanted.
+The difference is that my preschool did not know how to control the intense emotions that came over her.
+She needed our nurturing love and help, not our judgement.

 Helping little ones express big emotions is not easy, but helping them now helps them avoid a lot of frustration later in life.
-It is a skill to be learned.
+As I mentioned in my post the other day about emotional intelligence, expressing big emotions is a skill to be learned.

 Our Need to Assign Meaning